gemidyne/castlenight/README.md

 Castle_Night was a night-time arena map for Team Fortress 2, commonly used with the Versus Saxton Hale gamemode.
 It was originally built purely as a night version of an existing VSH_Castle map, with permission from the original map author Sensei.
 The map ran on StSv Server #1 for some time.

 ## History
 As mentioned above, the castle night map originally began life as just a night time version of an VSH_Castle map.
 However as time went on, cameos were added of Emily from Nightmare House 2.
+I was a big fan of NH2 at the time, and loved how that Source mod did horror.
 This eventually lead to the map being somewhat remodelled with more scares being added.

 As more time went on, it became apparent that the map could become standalone as it's own gamemode.
 StSv Productions began development on an independant gamemode for this map (similar to control points but with more of a focus on map events) back in 2012/2013.
 The map was rebuilt from the ground up with the intention of becoming "Ghost Fortress 2".
 Unfortunately, this did not come to fruition and was left in the vault for many years.

-However, under Gemidyne ownership, we plan to resurrect this map (in some form) soon.

 ## What's in this repository
 - The final VMF file before the castle night map transitioned into an independant gamemode map.